More governors publicly vaccinated, but Florida's kept mum

 Dr. Anthony Fauci, the federal government's top infectious disease expert, has urged other public officials — particularly former President Donald Trump — to use their influence to get people vaccinated.

-It was unclear whether the governor had intended to publicly announce that he had been vaccinated.
+It was unclear whether Florida's governor had intended to publicly announce that he had been vaccinated.
 The news was revealed during a casual conversation between The Associated Press and the governor’s spokeswoman, who then declined to answer questions.
-She later confirmed in an email that DeSantis, who is likely running for reelection and could be a Republican contender for president in 2024, had been vaccinated last week with the Johnson & Johnson vaccine.
+She later confirmed in an email that DeSantis, who is preparing to run for reelection and is said to be considering a run for president in 2024, had been vaccinated last week with the Johnson & Johnson vaccine.

-DeSantis had previously said he preferred getting the Johnson & Johnson because it requires one dose, unlike the two-shot regimen required by the two other vaccines approved for use in the United States.
+DeSantis had previously said he preferred getting the Johnson & Johnson vaccine because it requires just one dose, unlike the two-shot regimen required by the two other vaccines approved for use in the U.S.

-DeSantis is now one of more than 1.2 million Floridians who have been vaccinated.
+DeSantis is now one of more than 6.6 million Floridians, less than a third of the state's population, who have been vaccinated.
 Florida earlier this week opened vaccinations to anyone over age 16 as the state attempts to reach so-called “herd immunity.”

 Some governors, including DeSantis, had not rushed to get vaccinated, saying they would wait their turn.
 But eligibility requirements are now nearly universal — except for children under the age of 16.